5 signs that your child has Body Dysmorphic Disorder

 - Attempts to hide the flaws

-Since kids believe that some part of their body is hideous or unworthy for the public’s eyes, they would try their absolute best to cover up those places.
+Since kids believe that some part of their body is hideous or unworthy for the public’s eyes.
+This is where body image issues come into play.
+They would try their absolute best to cover up those places.
 A boy with a facial scar will grow a beard, or a girl who thinks she doesn’t have a pretty face will cover it with long hair.
 Similar actions of covering their bodies can be a sign of budding ODD.

 - Not going out